Colleges by Location

 Test Scores

-The ACT composite average score for all the accepted students in 2024 was 26 and the average GPA was 3.4.
+The average ACT score for all the accepted students in 2025 was 112 while the average GPA was 3.45.
 That means that you need a GPA that's above average in order to get into Allegheny College; the same goes for your ACT score.

 Retention Rate

-The freshman retention rate for Allegheny College was 85% in 2024, demonstrating the exceptional quality of the educational experience at this institution.
+The freshman retention rate for Allegheny College was 78.3% in 2025, a clear indication of the excellence and value of the educational experience at this school.

 Student Body